 Clinton’s policies alien to America

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 5, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 5, 1994

 With the stock market down more than 300 points and interest rates rising for the first time in years, pundits are focused on short-term jitters in a nervous stock market.

 But, not everyone lives in the short term.
 Indeed, there is growing anxiety about the long-term effects of Clinton-Gore policies in other areas.
 These include fear of a trade war with Japan and/or China, escalating conflict with North Korea over nuclear weapons, deeper involvement in the mess in Central Europe, federal intervention in the information and communications industries, rising taxes and the “culture cleansing” policies of the Clinton administration.

 Culture cleansing takes many forms.
 Example: Clinton’s health care “reforms” would establish giant new government bureaucracies endowed with enormous power that will centralize and politicize every health care issue at the federal level.

 Controversies that now surround abortion or Dr. Kervorkian’s promotion of “assisted suicide” would not be contained and worked out at lower levels.
 Each would immediately escalate to a “federal case” to be fought out among interest groups, like a Supreme Court nomination.
 Even the treatment of strep throat could become a political issue at the federal level.

 Though Americans are relatively apolitical (compared, for example, to Europeans) and uncomfortable with big government (unlike most Japanese and the Europeans), nearly every health care reform promises more of both — a clash of cultures.